-Use of genuine Mopar[®] parts for normal/scheduled maintenance and repairs is highly recommended to insure the designed performance.
-Damage or failures caused by the use of non-Mopar[®] parts for maintenance and repairs will not be covered by the manufacturer's warranty.
+Use of genuine MOPAR® parts for normal/scheduled maintenance and repairs is highly recommended to ensure the designed performance.
+Damage or failures caused by the use of non-MOPAR® parts for maintenance and repairs will not be covered by the manufacturer's warranty.

-DEALER SERVICE
+AUTHORIZED DEALER SERVICE

-Your dealer has the qualified service personnel, special tools, and equipment to perform all service operations in an expert manner.
-Service Manuals are available which include detailed service information for your vehicle.
-Refer to these manuals before attempting any procedure yourself.
+Your authorized dealer has the qualified service personnel, special tools, and equipment to perform all service operations in an expert manner.
+Service manuals are available which include detailed service information for your vehicle.
+Refer to these Service manuals before attempting any procedure yourself.
 NOTE: Intentional tampering with emissions control systems can result in civil penalties being assessed against you.